OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 #### Getting the LPMM {#digitizer-lpmm}

-This is almost always exactly 100 or exactly 200 for both axises.
+This is almost always exactly 100 LPMM or exactly 200 LPMM for both axises, or another round value, like LPI rounded to nearest thousands, like 4000 LPI.

 > If your tablet only offers an line per inch (LPI) value, you can divide the LPI by `25.4` to get the LPMM.